TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 Roll |blackdie| if you have **Overwhelming Disadvantage** (because of cumulative Disadvantages or negative conditions, or by comparison of power levels, skill difference, item superiority, and such).

+.. csv-table:: Dice roll outcomes
+ :widths: 10, 90

+ "YES!
+AND...", "You achieve what you intended with greater effect, or another thing beneficial to you also happens."
+ "YES!", "You achieve what you intended to do."
+ "YES!
+BUT...", "You are successful in what you tried to do, but to a certain degree, or another thing detrimental to you also happens."
+ "NO!
+BUT...", "You failed at what you were trying to achieve, but it’s not too bad, or another thing beneficial to you also happens."
+ "NO!", "You failed at what you were trying to do."
+ "NO!
+AND...", "You failed at what you were trying to do, and it’s even worse, or another thing detrimental to you also happens."

 .. _risk: